johanssondavid/home-automation-configuration/README.md

 Once you have activated the virtual environment you will notice the prompt change and then you can install Home Assistant (don't be afraid of the errors, seems to work anyway).

-(homeassistant) homeassistant@raspberrypi:/srv/homeassistant $ pip3 install homeassistant
+$ pip3 install homeassistant

+$ cd ~
+$ git init
+$ git remote add origin https://github.com/johanssondavid/home-automation-configuration
+$ git fetch
+$ git checkout origin/master